Shiny-Miner/BPRE-and-ChatGPT/README.md

 armips patch_script.asm
 Step 6: Test the ROM
 Run the patched ROM in an emulator like VisualBoyAdvance or on real hardware using a flash cartridge.

+# Making items with pokeemerald
+make a graphic in graphics gale or another art program, (someone recommend the other good program can't remember the name esprite?) define the graphic,  add the item constant  add template value to the items list.  (to fill in when you complete the effects/know what  everything should be)

+From here the process differs based on what kind of item you want to make, but the simple explanation is it depends on if you're making a held item, a battle item, or key item, and if said item is allowed to be used from the overworld.

+typically if its not a key item and can be used outside of battle, you need to make an item effect for it in the item effect table.

+Decide the hold effect, should it have one.
+Either use an existing effect from the hold effect table or make a new effect tldr, you don't necessarily  need to make a "new effect" for it to have a unique effect.
+.holdEffect = HOLD_EFFECT_ELECTRIC_POWER,
+.holdEffectParam =  20,

+as they are a function of the effect itself and the parameter value.

+for an example of how to setup
+I'd recommend searching ITEM_RARE_CANDY in the repo.

+if you need more than that, just keep searching similar items till you find everything.